jleffler/soq/src/so-4313-7847/README.md

 The code here is a complete rewrite of the code in the question, as noted in the spiel submitted with the program.

+* `pm23.c`

+  This is the code in the answer to the question.
+  It contains the code for multiplying, adding, subtracting polynomials.
+  It does not contain code for dividing polynomials.

+* `polynomial.h`, `polynomial.c`

+  This is an implementation of basic polynomial arithmetic, including division (as well as add, subtract, multiply, create, destroy, print).

+* `pm43.c`

+  Test code primarily for exercising the polynomial arithmetic code, including polynomial division.

 Polynomial division was added as an afterthought.

 Wikipedia helps: [Polynomial long